Best Gaming PC For Fortnite

-As far as price to performance goes, the RX 590 is still one of the best GPUs out there.
-Yes, even with the addition of AMD’s latest 5000 series Navi cards, the RX 590 still showcases some of the best value for money in the market.
+As far as price to performance goes, the GTX 1660 Super is still one of the best GPUs out there.
+Yes, even with the addition of the latest cards, the 1660 Super still showcases some of the best value for money in the market.

 Overall, a great GPU for the money and one that will offer up a great gaming experience for Fortnite players.